-ETFs can also offer tax advantages and, in most cases, low transactions costs.
+ETFs can also offer tax advantages.
 Generally, ETFs are tax-efficient because of the way they are created and redeemed, which allow the investor to pay most of his capital gains on the final sale.
 Transaction costs are typically low for most ETFs due to the costs associated with passive management and the absence of front-end charges or redemption penalties.
 ETFs are charged commission fees on each trade.

 The Potential Hidden Benefits of ETFs